 Hunters are required to have validated any mountain lion, bighorn sheep, mountain goat, or moose harvested from the Brunot Area.
-Validation is the physical inspection of the animal by staff of the Tribal Division of Wildlife staff are not available for weekend validations; therefore, animals must be validated during regular business hours (Monday - Friday, 8:00am -12:00pm, 1:00pm -5:00pm).
+Validation is the physical inspection of the animal by the Tribal Wildlife Division staff.
+Validations are not available on weekends; therefore, animals must be validated during regular business hours (Monday - Friday, 8:00am -12:00pm, 1:00pm - 5:00pm).